NSGeophysics/GPRPy/README.md

 ## Running the software
-After installation, you can run the script from the Anaconda Prompt (or your Python-enabled prompt) by first activating the environment<br/>
+After installation, you can run the script from the Anaconda Prompt (or terminal after running `conda activate`) by running<br/>
-`conda activate gprpy`
-and then starting the program by running<br/>
 `gprpy`<br/>

 The first time you run GPRPy it could take a while to initialize.
 GPRPy will ask you if you want to run the profile [p] or WARR / CMP [c] user interface.
 Type<br/>